 In Mark 10:37, two of Jesus’ disciples requested a position of status in His coming kingdom.
 Jesus’ response was, “Ye know not what ye ask.”
 They did not really understand the implications of their request.
 We sometimes hear the expression, “Be careful what you ask for!”
 God will not give us a harmful result if we make an ignorant request, but He does expect us to learn and be thoughtful in the petitions we bring before Him.

 Jesus’ simple statement in Matthew 7:7 was, “Ask, and it shall be given you.”
 In fact, when we read the entire verse and the one following, we see that Jesus repeated the message six times: “Ask and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.
 For everyone that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.”
 Six times!
 What do you think Jesus was trying to teach?
 Surely, the lesson was that God answers prayer.
 If we ask, God will answer.

 The other incident that brought the topic of asking to my attention was a remarkable statistic shared by a financial adviser on a radio program.
-He stated that 80% of credit card holders had never asked the issuer to lower the interest rate on their card, and that all of those who did ask had their request granted.
+He stated that 80% of credit card holders who asked the issuer to lower the interest rate on their card had their request granted.
 The card issuers know that everyone would like to have a lower interest rate—that goes without saying!
 However, that rate reduction is not granted unless one asks.

 As we strive to ask in accordance with the instructions in God’s Word, we can expect results—for indeed, that is His promise!